 “They’re obviously two big parts of our back end, and two guys that can log a lot of minutes and skate and help us out on the offensive side too,” said captain Andrew Ladd after a loss against the Philadelphia Flyers on Feb.
 12.

-Byfuglien, who has been struggling this season with a lower body injury, returned to the ice that evening against the Flyers, but does not yet seem to be performing to the best of his abilities.
+Byfuglien, who has been struggling this season with a lower body injury, returned to the ice that evening against the Flyers, but does not yet seem to be performing to the best of his abilities, after he filed for a claim with the Philadelphia Personal Injury Attorneys he had to go through several months of rehabilitation before coming back.
 He has registered just two points (in seven games) since his return, and the 265-pound defenceman known to use his size to his advantage lately seems somewhat hesitant to get physical and throw his weight against the boards in full force.

 On the same day that Bogosian finally made his season debut, the Jets’ defensive lineup took yet another blow with Tobias Enstrom injuring his right shoulder during the Feb.
 15 game against the Pittsburgh Penguins.
 Enstrom, the team’s point-leading defenceman with two goals and 11 assists this season, underwent an MRI recently and will “be out for a little while,” as head coach Claude Noel put it.